 Kris Feliciani is the owner and President of the Kris Feliciani, State Farm Insurance Agency, located in Youngwood, Pennsylvania.
 Kris has over 31 years of experience in the insurance industry.
 Kris is a 1987 graduate of the Ohio Northern University with a Bachelor of Science degree major in Business Management & Marketing.
 She is a member of the Women’s President’s Organization (WPO), a premier membership organization for women presidents, CEO’s and managing directors of privately held multimillion-dollar companies.
 Kris has achieved many awards from State Farm including Crystal Excellence, Golden Triangle, Silver Scroll, Honor Agent and Ambassador for Life.
 She enjoys helping people, especially children.
 She has been a board member with WCF since 2017 and hopes to utilize her business experience to help all the children currently serviced by Westmoreland Children’s Bureau.
 Kris and her husband, Christopher, have 3 adult children Pamela, Meghan and Samuel.

-Bryan Kline was elected as the Westmoreland County Clerk of Courts in 2009, and was re-elected in 2013.
+Bryan Kline was elected as the Westmoreland County Clerk of Courts in 2009, and was re-elected in 2013 and 2017.
 He possesses a Master of Science degree in Law and Public Policy, and a Bachelor of Science degree in Criminal Justice.
 Bryan is a member of the following organizations: The Pennsylvania Prothonotaries and Clerk of Courts Association, the Restitution in Pennsylvania Task Force, the Mid-Atlantic Association of Court Management, the Criminal Justice Advisory Board, the Board of Directors at the Greensburg Salvation Army, the Greensburg Rotary Club, the Westmoreland Chamber of Commerce, the National Rifle Association, and Firearm Owners against Crime.
-Bryan is chairman of the Westmoreland County Records Improvement Committee, as well as the Westmoreland County Collection Enforcement Committee.
+Bryan is former chairman of the Westmoreland County Records Improvement Committee, as well as the Westmoreland County Collection Enforcement Committee.
 Bryan is an Adjunct Professor at Seton Hill University, and an online Adjunct Professor for Colorado Technical University.